frimtec/pikett-assist/readme.md

 * PAssist activates and deactivates itself based on your calendar.
 All calendar events with a configured title pattern are considered.
 * PAssist shows you your future on-call calender events.
 * When on-call, PAssist does the following:
-  * Creates an alarm if an SMS is received from your configured operations center, and acknowledges the alarm with a replay SMS when confirmed.
+  * Aleets if an SMS is received from your configured operations center, and acknowledges the alarm with a replay SMS when confirmed via swipe button.
   * Supervises the telephone signal strength and notifies you with vibration if it is bad or switched off.
   * Optional: Automatically acknowledges test alarms (identified with a configured SMS message pattern) and notifies you when expected test alarms are missing.
-    This feature can be used if your alarming systems sends periodic test alarms to ensure that the alarming chain works end to end.
+    This feature can be used if your alarming systems sends periodic test alarms to ensure that the alarming chain works from end to end.
 * Creates an alarm log with start and end time of each incident.
 All SMS received during the incident are attached to the alarm in the log.

 ## Installation